Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Holistic Select Natural Dry Dog Food

-Calories: 453 per cup
+Calories:453 per cup

 Made with prebiotics and probiotics as well as live yogurt cultures, digestive enzymes, and natural fiber, Holistic Select Large and Giant Breed Adult Dry Dog Food is aimed at digestive health.
 It has a 24% protein level and contains glucosamine and chondroitin for joint care and omega-3 fatty acids for skin and coat, making it a healthy choice to feed your Cane Corso.
+Some people have reported that this kibble is too small for larger breeds and others have reported that the food was crumbled in the bag or their dogs wouldn’t eat it.

 Pros